AdamLenter/pw_buy_nothing/README.md

 ## File Structure
 app.js - The main screen.
-It contains all of the fetch requests and update functions as well as all of the route paths db.json - Contains the data for the system.
+It contains all of the fetch requests and update functions as well as all of the route paths

+db.json - Contains the data for the system.

 The system screens are separated into directories based on their functions:
     1) find_things - contains files related to searching for items.
     2) list_things - contains files related to listing items and viewing one's listings.
     3) items - contains files related to the display of items.
 When displaying lists of items and individual item screens (whether for finding or listing items), those files are contained here.
-    4) my_info - contains the user's profile screen as well a screen for sending and receiving messages. context - this is where the data about the logged in user lives. index.css - contains all of the css for the app.
+    4) my_info - contains the user's profile screen as well a screen for sending and receiving messages.

+index.css - contains all of the css for the app.

 ## Setup